Frequently Asked Questions

 No. Eligible children must be between the ages of 13-18 at the time of the nomination/application to qualify.
 If your child is currently 12, please apply next year!

 My child is 18 but will turn 19 before the Gala ceremony in April, is he/she eligible?Answer...

 Yes, otherwise eligible children must be between the ages of 13-18 at the time of the nomination/application to qualify.
 So long as the child meets the qualification at time of nomination/application, they are eligible.

 My child is a Semi-Finalist!
 What can I send to prove dependent status?Answer...

 Please make a copy of the Form 1172- DEERS (Defense Enrollment Eligibility Reporting System) application clearly showing your child's name and age.
 Please black out any social security and/or DoD ID numbers.

-All award recipients of each service branch will receive their laptop and cash award on or near the date of the Gala in Washington DC.
+All award recipients will receive their laptop and cash award on or near the date of the Gala in Washington DC.